BitaYeganeh/Summer-tasks/README.md

     - 📸 Screenshot:
       ![Tilaukset Screenshot](/Pannukakku/Images/Screenshot%202025-07-04%20at%2019.11.16.png)
 ---
 ## 🚀 How to Run
 You can view all projects live at:
 👉 **[Summer Tasks GitHub Pages](https://bitayeganeh.github.io/Summer-tasks/)**

-Or run locally by cloning the repo, or use Live Server in VSCode!
+You can run locally by cloning the repo, or use Live Server in VSCode!